Optimizing wheel loader performance -- an end-to-end approach: Method

 \subsection{Computational time}

-The computational time is what limits us in searching for an optimal solution.
+The computational time is what limits us from computing the optimal solution by exhaustive search and instead approximate the evaluation function by Eq.~(\ref{eq:Q}) at higher search depths.
 We register the computational time for analyzing a single loading cycle.
 It includes predicting the new pile state $\bm{H}'$ and total performance $\bm{\mathcal{P}}$, which involves updating $\bm{a}^\text{load}$ accorging to Eq.~(\ref{eq:gradient_descent}) (dominant part) and computing and integrating the V-turns given a selected dig location $\bm{x}^\text{dig}$ as described in Sec.~\ref{sec:vturn_prediction}.
 Table \ref{tab:sequential_total_outcomes} shows the average computational time from profiling the loading predictions made on a desktop computer with an Intel(R) Core(TM) i7-8700K, 3.70 GHz, 32 GB RAM on a Windows 64-bit system and NVIDIA GeForce RTX 2070 SUPER.

 The computational time for solving the end-to-end optimization problem depends on the given time for search, the number of child nodes per node ($I$), and the tree search depth ($d$).
 For reference, a greedy search takes about 29.4 s for $d=40$, $I=10$ with 73.5 ms per prediction as it requires $I \times d$ predictions.